-As of June 24, 2010, we had 54,298,821 shares of common stock issued and outstanding, exclusive of the following.
+As of June 3, 2010, we had 53,573,965 shares of common stock issued and outstanding, exclusive of the following.

-- 11,457,214 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$1.95 per share, under our stock plans; - 3,710,099 shares of common stock issuable upon exercise of our outstanding warrants to purchase at a weighted average exercise price of \$2.98 per share: - · 635,000 shares of our common stock issuable upon exercise of our outstanding Class A warrants at an exercise price of \$6.00 per share; - · 12,932,512 shares of our common stock issuable upon exercise of our outstanding Class D warrants at an exercise price of \$2.50 per share; - · 10,000 shares of our common stock issuable upon conversion of our Series B Convertible Redeemable Preferred Stock; - · 10,394,142 additional shares of common stock reserved for future issuance under our stock option plans; and - 581,394 shares of common stock issuable upon exercise of warrants to be issued in connection with this offering and an additional 93,023 shares of common stock issuable upon the exercise of warrants to be issued to the placement agent in connection with this offering.
+- 10,245,204 shares of common stock issuable upon exercise of outstanding stock options at a weighted average exercise price of \$1.90 per share, under our stock plans; - 3,710,099 shares of common stock issuable upon exercise of our outstanding warrants to purchase at a weighted average exercise price of \$2.98 per share; - 635,000 shares of our common stock issuable upon exercise of our outstanding Class A warrants at an exercise price of \$6.00 per share; - 12,932,512 shares of our common stock issuable upon exercisable of our outstanding Class D warrants at an exercise price of \$2.50 per share; - 10,000 shares of our common stock issuable upon conversion of our Series B Convertible Redeemable Preferred Stock; and - 11,645,782 additional shares of common stock reserved for future issuance under our stock option plans.